evilsizord/Google-CSE-Arrows/README.md

 When using Custom Search Element API version 2.
 For version 1 there is a better solution, but the version 1 API is deprecated by Google.

 The script is small and easy to use: just add to your page with an existing Google CSE version 2 search element.

+It should work fine with any of the various Google CSE layouts and options.

 Requires jQuery (any recent version).